MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/managing-office-365-endpoints.md

 ## Update your firewall's outbound allow lists

 You can optimize your network by sending all trusted Office 365 network requests directly through your firewall, bypassing all additional packet level inspection or processing.
 This reduces slow performance from latency and reduces your perimeter capacity requirements.
-The easiest way to choose which network requests to trust is to use our pre-built PAC files on the **Proxies** tab above.
+The easiest way to choose which network requests to trust is to use our [pre-built PAC files](managing-office-365-endpoints.md#pacfiles).

 If your firewall blocks outbound traffic, you'll want to ensure all of the IP and FQDNs listed as **Required** in this [XML file](https://go.microsoft.com/fwlink/?LinkId=533185) are on the allow list.
 Recognize all services require the use of some 3rd party services.
 We don't provide IP addresses for these 3rd party services such as certificate providers, Content Delivery Networks, DNS providers, and so on.
 For full Office 365 functionality, you must be able to reach all destinations requested by Office 365 regardless of how much information we publish about the destination.